 3. After clipping the zipper to the pouch at the center (top), continue clipping it around the inside edge of the binding.
 The zipper should be long enough to reach from one end to the other with just a little bit of extra zipper inside near the pointy corners.

-4. It will be very difficult to start sewing at the very corner, so begin sewing about 2’’ from one end.
+4. Starting sewing at the very corner will be difficult, so begin sewing about 2’’ from one end.
 Topstitch over the previous topstitching, catching the zipper tape underneath.

 Sew around the curved edge slowly – you are almost done!